 2020 saw more people than ever starting their own business.
-Many of these new entrepreneurs have launched small business ideas alongside their employment or while on furlough.
+Many of these new entrepreneurs have launched their small business ideas at home alongside their employment or while on furlough.

 We see this trend continuing into 2021 with many more people aiming to work for themselves but maybe not sure where to start.
 With over 5 million people self-employed in the UK, finding your niche is vital.

 Extra time and the uncertainty around job security has sparked a new generation of small business heroes but coming up with that winning idea can be half the battle.